 - 1.5 cups pasta sauce, use your favourite low carb variety or regular if you don't need to be low carb

-- 2 to 4 ounces shredded mozzarella cheese, ½ to 1 cup (depending on how cheesy you want things)
+- 2 to 4 ounces shredded mozzarella cheese, about ½ to 1 cup (depending on how cheesy you want things)

 - Chopped fresh parsley or basil, garnish to taste (optional)